-- Quality – A commitment to standardized best practices, continuous improvement and direct control over every aspect of collection and storage to ensure biospecimens, data and products are of high quality to support the generation of excellent research data.
+- Quality – A commitment to standardised best practices, continuous improvement and direct control over every aspect of collection and storage to ensure biospecimens, data and products are of high quality to support the generation of excellent research data.

 - Diversity – Maintain an extensive inventory of cancer disease sites and subtypes and derivative products to support a broad range of cancer research.

 - Integrity – Ethical transparency, accountability and stringent privacy protection measures are in place to protect the patients who participate in the program and ensure that practices and resulting research are at a high ethical and scientific standard.

 OTB was launched in 2002 by the Ontario Cancer Research Network, the predecessor of the Ontario Institute for Cancer Research, in recognition of the growing need for quality human biospecimens for the development of better patient diagnostics and therapies and thus the need for an Ontario provincial biobank.
 It has been collecting biospecimens from consented patients since September 2004.